 Cervical cancer treatment options include surgery, radiotherapy, chemotherapy, or combinations of these.

-Deciding on the kind of treatment depends on several factors, such as the stage of the cancer, as well as age and overall state of health.
+Deciding on the kind of treatment depends on several factors, such as the stage of cancer, as well as age and overall state of health.

 Surgery is a common treatment method when the cancer has not spread from the cervix.
 Radiation therapy may help after surgery if a doctor believes that cancer cells might be present inside the body.